nlepage/templural/README.md

 So it is preferable to set the correct locale when using templural in order to avoid mistakes.

-However you may choose to specify explicitly what to do in all cases, and avoid relying on `Intl.PulralRules`:
+However it is possible to specify explicitly what to do in all cases, and avoid relying on `Intl.PluralRules`:

 ```js
 // This french sentence will be correct even if the locale is set to english